CanberraUAV/admin/in-progres/SES-presentation.rst

  * table-top exercises?
  * field exercises?
- * ... possability of contributing to an actual search?
+ * ... possibility of contributing to an actual search?

 Characteristics of a typical SAR operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^